ComposableFi/composable/docs/docs/internal/currency.md

 In the local consensus, bridged tokens semantically are just protocol tokens with their associated risks.

-For details on registry mapping, check the [AssetsRegistry](../frame/assets-registry) pallet.
+For details on registry mapping, check the AssetsRegistry (frame/assets-registry) pallet.

 ### Remote currencies equivalence